-- Oral sex-putting the mouth on the penis, vagina, or anus.
+- Oral sex-putting the mouth on the penis (fellatio), vagina (cunnilingus), or anus (rimming).
 In general, there's little to no risk of getting HIV from oral sex.
-But transmission of HIV, though extremely rare, is theoretically possible from oral sex.
+But transmission of HIV, though extremely rare, is theoretically possible if an HIV-positive man ejaculates in his partner's mouth during oral sex.
 To learn more about how to lower your risk, see CDC's Oral Sex and HIV Risk. - Receiving blood transfusions, blood products, or organ/tissue transplants that are contaminated with HIV.
-This was more common in the early years of HIV, but now the risk is extremely small because of rigorous testing of the US blood supply and donated organs and tissues. - Eating food that has been pre-chewed by an HIV-infected person.
+This was more common in the early years of HIV, but now the risk is extremely small because of rigorous testing of the

+US blood supply and donated organs and tissues.

+- Eating food that has been pre-chewed by an HIV-infected person.
 The contamination occurs when infected blood from a caregiver's mouth mixes with food while chewing.
-The only known cases are among infants.

-- Being bitten by a person with HIV.
+The only known cases are among infants. - Being bitten by a person with HIV.
 Each of the very small number of documented cases has involved severe trauma with extensive tissue damage and the presence of blood.
 There is no risk of transmission if the skin is not broken. - Contact between broken skin, wounds, or mucous membranes and HIV-infected blood or bloodcontaminated body fluids. - Deep, open-mouth kissing if both partners have sores or bleeding gums and blood from the HIV-positive partner gets into the bloodstream of the HIV-negative partner.
 HIV is not spread through saliva.